logo

-Weymouth is the second oldest town in the Commonwealth, behind Plymouth, and the site of the first town meeting.
-Established in 1622 and incorporated in 1635, the town was a fishing and agricultural community.
+Weymouth is the second oldest town in Massachusetts.
+It was established in 1622 and incorporated in 1635.
+The town was a fishing and agricultural community.

-She became Samuel Blanchard's second wife on June 24, 1673.
-Samuel lived in Andover.
-Samuel was born on August 6, 1629 in England.
+When she was 27, she became Samuel Blanchard's second wife on June 24, 1673.
+Samuel was born on August 6, 1629 in Hampshire, England.
 His parents were Thomas Blanchard and Agnes Bent.

 He was a prominent citizen of Charlestown and Malden, and of Andover, Massachusetts, whither he removed June 10, 1686.
 He was collector of taxes and constable of Andover, and owned large tracts of land.

-Samuel's first wife was Mary Sweetster who was the daughter of Seth Sweetster.
+Samuel's first wife was Mary Sweetster who was the daughter of Seth and Bethia Sweetster.
 They married on January 3, 1654.

 Mary died February 20, 1669.